OsamuTakahashi/bolt/Readme.md

 There is no such a limitation in SELECT and subquery.

 * Referencing outside (INSERT/UPDATE statement's) alias in subquery is not supported in an INSERT/UPDATE query.
-* Some lterals are currently not supported.
+* Some literals are currently not supported.

 ## Licence